Techtonica/curriculum/mobile-development/mobile-development.md

 ### Check for Understanding

-Find a partner who you haven't worked with today, and discuss about:
+Find a partner who you haven't worked with today, and discuss:

 - In 5-10 minutes each explain how you converted your project.
-- What is the main difference between native, web and hybrid applications?
+- What are the main differences between native, web and hybrid applications?
-- Please, explain the constrast between mobile and web development?
-- List the most used langugages and frameworks in Mobile Development.
+- List the most used languages and frameworks in Mobile Development.
-- Discuss with your partner how can you create a simple 'To Do List' application using React Native.
 - What resources did you find the most useful for Mobile Development?